mnl359/workshop-terraform/README.md

 ## Ansible installation

 The installation of Ansible is straightforward.
-We just need to install the Python package manager (pip) and then install Ansible.
+We just need to install the Python package manager (pip), if it is not already installed, and then install Ansible.

 Execute the following commands to install pip and Ansible: